Skip to main content

 • title: Product name

-After a successful addition, call the previously encapsulated wx.showToast() to indicate the successful operation.
+After a successful addition, call the previously encapsulated wx.showToast() to prompt successful addition.
 The code implementation is as follows:

 Add to Cart